OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/overview.rst

 * Fixing capping groups on terminal residues
 * Mutating any non-canonical amino acids
 * Addressing any issues with residue and atom names
-* Removing alternate ligand conformations or protonation states
+* Removing alternate ligand conformational or protonation states

 Depending on the software used to prepare the inputs, the resulting files may need to be stripped of extraneous or sensitive metadata.